jonnyweatherly/aajonusnet/md/Interviews/Paul Andrews Interview.md

 A: Before vegetarians hear my experience, they might not relate to my ideas.
 In January I spoke to a vegetarian raw food group in San Francisco.
 At the end of my talk only four of the 52 attendees remained staunch vegetarians.
-I explaned to them that o f the 1,800 people eating a vegetarian diet that I met since 1969, only about four percent did well on the vegetarian diet.
+I explained to them that o f the 1,800 people eating a vegetarian diet that I met since 1969, only about four percent did well on the vegetarian diet.
 Only about .01% did very well.
 Those who did well were all very athletic with most of their glands overactive, especially